The Most Traded Currency Pairs in Forex (2023 Edition)

 The popularity of a currency pair provides the best trading conditions.
 Therefore, to start, you better use such pairs.

 When choosing a currency pair, make sure to analyze its intraday activity.
 Some of them are traded only at a specific time of the day.
+Follow the news, because the most traded currency pair can change any time.

 The trading volume of a currency pair is not a constant value.
 The numbers and values given in the article were gathered during the writing and may change over time.